-The 43-year-old recently outlined that he is staying out of the ring, but still wouldn’t turn his nose up a nine-figure paycheck.
+The 43-year-old recently outlined that he is staying out of the ring but still wouldn’t turn his nose up to a nine-figure paycheck.

-Mayweather even went as far as naming the price which would get him interested in returning to action for a 51st bout.
+Mayweather even named the price, which would get him interested in returning to action for a 51st bout.

-“People keep saying, ‘Floyd ain’t got nobody, he don’t got this and he don’t got that.
+“People keep saying, ‘Floyd ain’t got nobody, he doesn’t got this, and he don’t get that.
 But I’m going to break certain things down,” Mayweather told fighthype.com.

 “I don’t monitor nobody else’s pockets.
 Am I comfortable? – Absolutely.
 Do I make seven figures every month? – Absolutely.
 From smart investments? – Absolutely.

 “But if I see an opportunity where I can entertain and have a little fun and make six hundred million, why not?

 “If I am going to do something, it’s got to be worth it.
 But there’s no number that’s worth me getting back in that ring and fighting these young fighters to get any type of wear and tear on my body.

 On whether a sufficient offer has been made, Mayweather added: “Am I going to fight any fighters as of right now? – No, I’m retired.
 I’m retired from the sport of boxing.

 “I’m training, having fun, and enjoying life.
 I don’t want for nothing.
 I’m not retired from business.